Kaggle: Competitions

 Many machine-learning competitions have been run on Kaggle since the company was founded.
-Notable competitions include gesture recognition for Microsoft Kinect, making a football AI for Manchester City, coding a trading algorithm for Two Sigma Investments, and improving the search for the Higgs boson at CERN.
+Notable competitions include gesture recognition for Microsoft Kinect, making a association football AI for Manchester City, coding a trading algorithm for Two Sigma Investments, and improving the search for the Higgs boson at CERN.

 The competition host prepares the data and a description of the problem; the host may choose whether it's going to be rewarded with money or be unpaid.
 Participants experiment with different techniques and compete against each other to produce the best models.
 Work is shared publicly through Kaggle Kernels to achieve a better benchmark and to inspire new ideas.
 Submissions can be made through Kaggle Kernels, via manual upload or using the Kaggle API.
 For most competitions, submissions are scored immediately (based on their predictive accuracy relative to a hidden solution file) and summarized on a live leaderboard.
 After the deadline passes, the competition host pays the prize money in exchange for "a worldwide, perpetual, irrevocable and royalty-free license [...] to use the winning Entry", i.e. the algorithm, software and related intellectual property developed, which is "non-exclusive unless otherwise specified".

 Alongside its public competitions, Kaggle also offers private competitions, which are limited to Kaggle's top participants.
 Kaggle offers a free tool for data science teachers to run academic machine-learning competitions.
 Kaggle also hosts recruiting competitions in which data scientists compete for a chance to interview at leading data science companies like Facebook, Winton Capital, and Walmart.

 Kaggle's competitions have resulted in successful projects such as furthering HIV research, chess ratings and traffic forecasting.
 Geoffrey Hinton and George Dahl used deep neural networks to win a competition hosted by Merck.
 Vlad Mnih (one of Hinton's students) used deep neural networks to win a competition hosted by Adzuna.
 This resulted in the technique being taken up by others in the Kaggle community.
 Tianqi Chen from the University of Washington also used Kaggle to show the power of XGBoost, which has since replaced Random Forest as one of the main methods used to win Kaggle competitions.

 Several academic papers have been published based on findings from Kaggle competitions.
 A contributor to this is the live leaderboard, which encourages participants to continue innovating beyond existing best practices.
 The winning methods are frequently written on the Kaggle Winner's Blog.